 Visit a Museum

 Alexandria is the third oldest locally designated historic district in the country, which means we’re a city filled with hands-on history and a rich network of museums.
-The best way to explore the city’s museums is with the “Key to the City” museum pass, which grants visitors access into eight historic sites plus a 40% off admission to nearby George Washington’s Mount Vernon.
+The best way to explore the city’s museums is with the “Key to the City” museum pass, which grants visitors access into nine historic sites plus a 40% off admission to nearby George Washington’s Mount Vernon.
 The pass includes access to some of Alexandria’s best museums including the “Museums on Market Square:” Stabler-Leadbeater Apothecary Museum, Carlyle House, and Gadsby’s Tavern Museum, all located steps from Market Square.
-Explore some or all of these intimate history museums or spend the day at George Washington’s Mount Vernon, which is opening a new, immersive experience in February 2018, “Be Washington: It’s Your Turn to Lead.”
+Explore some or all of these intimate history museums or spend the day at George Washington’s Mount Vernon, where you can try the new immersive experience, “Be Washington: It’s Your Turn to Lead.”

 Tour a Brewery